Advanced Transplant Nephrology Fellowship

-Each transplant nephrology fellow is expected to develop a small project or clinical trial in the field of transplantation during their fellowship year.
-Our faculty, which collectively has unique expertise in the areas of transplantation, immunology, and clinic research, are available to mentor the transplant fellow during this process.
+You are expected to develop a small project or clinical trial in the field of transplantation during your fellowship year.
+Our faculty, which collectively has unique expertise in the areas of transplantation, immunology, and clinic research, are available to mentor you during this process.
 Naturally, many other members of the Yale community are available to provide scientific guidance as well.
-Opportunities are also available for the trainee with an interest in pursuing basic laboratory research.
+Opportunities are also available if you have an interest in pursuing basic laboratory research.

-The transplant nephrology fellow has constant exposure to the nephropathologist during their training.
+As the transplant nephrology fellow, you have constant exposure to the nephropathologist during your training.
 This includes a dedicated two-week rotation with a renal pathologist.
-The fellow also participates in performing transplant kidney biopsies on a routine basis.
+You will also participate in performing transplant kidney biopsies on a routine basis.
 Our program does approximately 150-175 kidney biopsies annually (we do require a protocol biopsy for nearly all recipients six months following transplantation).

 Histocompatibility, Tissue Typing and Transplant Immunology Laboratory

-Each fellow will rotate in our on-site histocompatibility and immune evaluation laboratory for two-weeks during the fellowship year.
-That experience, coupled with the ongoing clinical interactions consequent to the care of the transplant patients will provide the fellow with ample opportunities to master these important areas.
+You will rotate in our on-site histocompatibility and immune evaluation laboratory for two weeks during the fellowship year.
+That experience, coupled with the ongoing clinical interactions consequent to the care of the transplant patients will provide you with ample opportunities to master these important areas.